awsandy/dvsa.github.io/LAB-1.md

 ----

-The following script will then use these files to build a custom image for squid - using a CICD pipeline that has already been setup:
+The following script will then use these files to build a custom image for squid - using a CICD pipeline that has already been setup - this is triggered by committing the files to the codecommit repository (previously setup):

 ```bash